techczech/oxford-oath-dominik-lukes-take/oxford-oath.md

 I will empower human governance.

-I will align my work with noble human motivations and noble objects of attention.
+I will align my work with virtuous human motivations and worthy objects of attention.

 I will develop my work to support the social fabric of humanity and safeguard the the natural world.